skarlekar/smart-quora/README.md

 ![enter image description here](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-multi-node-view.png)

 ### Anatomy of the DApp
-Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier.
  We will use the Composer to model the SmartQuora BNA - Business Network Application.
 Note: In the world of Hyperledger Fabric, DApps are called BNA.
+Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier.
 Hence, I will use the term interchangeably throughout the rest of the documentation.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1MTkxNzM5MCwzMzM0MTY0NTMsLTE2Mz
+eyJoaXN0b3J5IjpbLTEzNzIwMjc0MjQsMzMzNDE2NDUzLC0xNj
-c5MTQ1MjYsLTkyNTQ5Mjg0OCwxNjY0MzIyMDAzLC0yODYzMTE0
+M3OTE0NTI2LC05MjU0OTI4NDgsMTY2NDMyMjAwMywtMjg2MzEx
-MjUsMjEzOTU1MDU5NCwyMDA4OTM4OTIwLDEyODYyNTk3MzJdfQ
+NDI1LDIxMzk1NTA1OTQsMjAwODkzODkyMCwxMjg2MjU5NzMyXX
-==
+0=
 -->